GeunhwaJeong/haneul-new/doc/src/learn/haneul-glossary.md

 A [smart contract](https://en.wikipedia.org/wiki/Smart_contract) is an agreement based upon the protocol for conducting transactions in a blockchain.
 In Haneul, smart contracts are written in the [Move](https://github.com/GeunhwaJeong/awesome-move) programming language.

-### Haneul/HANEUL
+### Haneul

-Haneul refers to the Haneul blockchain, the HANEUL currency, and the [Haneul open source project](https://github.com/GeunhwaJeong/haneul/) as a whole.
+Haneul refers to the Haneul blockchain, and the [Haneul open source project](https://github.com/GeunhwaJeong/haneul/) as a whole.

+### HANEUL

+HANEUL is the native token to the Haneul network.

 ### Total order